gomathishankar28/ms4_bubbles/README.md

 *  As a prospective customer to the website, I would like to have my delivery information prefilled so that i can complete my purchase quickly.

+*  As a prospective customer to the website, I would like to Edit my personal and shipping details.

+*  As a Prospective customer tothe website , I would like to View my previous orders.

 *   As an Administrator, I would like to restrict only the logged in users to add/edit/delete his/her ownreview so that unauthorized/ untraceable changes are prevented.

 *   As an administrator, I would like to add a new product.

-*   As an administrator, I would like to add a new BlogPost.
+*   As an administrator, I would like to add a new Blog Post.

 *   As an administrator, both unregistered and registered users should be able to view the product and the user reviews so that the display of information is not restricted for unregistered users.